DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL026.md

 # REFL026
-## No parameterless constructor defined for this object.
+## No parameterless constructor defined for this object

 | Topic    | Value
 | :--      | :--